Superman's sequel: Newton leads Panthers over Cards 34-10

 Carolina’s defense also helped, coming up with an early fumble recovery, an interception and a fourth-down stop that gave the Panthers good field position.

-Newton’s deal is worth $10 million, including $4.5 million fully guaranteed and a $1.5 million roster bonus, according to a person familiar with the situation.
-The 32-year-old spent the best years of his career with the Panthers before signing with the Patriots before the 2020 season and being released prior to this season.
+Newton’s $10 million deal includes $4.5 million fully guaranteed and a $1.5 million roster bonus, The Associated Press has reported.
+The QB spent the best years of his career with the Panthers before signing with the Patriots before the 2020 season and being released prior to this season.

 At least for one week, it appears the deal is worth every penny.